mgrone/stream1090/README.md

 - Optional: RaspberryPi 5.

 **WARNING!** This has only been tested on a RaspberryPi 5 which is quite powerful.
 By design, stream1090 requires more computational power.
-It sieves through 12 million possible messages per second.
-A RaspberryPi 5 can easily deal with this (16% single core, 4% total cpu load).
+It sieves through 16 million possible messages per second.
+A RaspberryPi 5 can easily deal with this (<18% single core).
 I do not own an older RaspberryPi and can therefore not say anything about those.
 **END OF WARNING.**